Hereditary Graph Product Structure and $\cal H$-clique-width: Properties of -Clique-Width

-Altogether, for every $k$ and sufficiently large $c_1$ depending on $k$, we have connected $H\in\ca H$ containing one of the five said substructures; an induced reflexive independent set or an induced loopless clique on $k$ vertices, or a bi-induced matching, a bi-induced antimatching, or a bi-induced half-graph on $2k$ vertices.
+Altogether, for every $k$ and sufficiently large $c_1$ depending on $k$, we have connected $H\in\ca H$ containing one of the five mentioned substructures; an induced reflexive independent set or an induced loopless clique on $k$ vertices, or a bi-induced matching, a bi-induced co-matching, or a bi-induced half-graph on $2k$ vertices.
 In each of these five cases, we can construct a ``grid-like'' graph of bounded $\ca H$-clique-width whose ordinary clique-width grows linearly with~$k$.
-This is provided by subsequent \Cref{lem:highcwc}, in which one can easily check that its assumptions cover all five cases of $H\in\ca H$ listed in this proof. \end{proof}
+This is provided by subsequent \Cref{lem:highcwc}, in which one can easily check that its assumptions cover all five cases of $H\in\ca H$ listed in this proof (note that a reflexive independent set and a loopless clique arise with $A=B$ in the lemma). \end{proof}